Skip to Content

 Showing 10 Videos

-Veterinarian Dr. Betsy Helbing Garza, had ongoing back pain and stability concerns after an accident 15 years ago.
-After researching physicians around the country, Betsy came to Denver to meet with HCA HealthONE neurosurgeon, Dr. Scott Falci.
-Dr. Falci performed the DREZ procedure, untethering her spinal cord and eliminating her pain, allowing her to return to her work as a veterinary surgeon.
+Dr. Falci performed the DREZ (Dorsal Root Entry Zone) procedure, untethering her spinal cord and eliminating her pain, allowing her to return to her work as a veterinary surgeon.

 Our approach to neurosurgical care

 Scott Falci, MD, has been providing highly advanced treatments for people with spinal cord injuries for three decades.
-We encourage anyone to visit us, whether you've been living with a spinal cord injury for two months or more than 40 years.
 If you're looking for solutions and relief from various symptoms related to your chronically injured spinal cord, we want to help.

 Common spinal cord symptoms we treat